 Once you have listed and segregated your professional goals, then it is necessary that you stay focused on them, even while answering.
-Discuss about your goals and do not deviate from them as this may make the interviewer feel that you are confused and not well planned about your career.
+Discuss your goals and do not deviate from them as this may make the interviewer feel that you are confused and not well planned about your career.

 In case you are feeling conscious, or you seriously don’t know what to say, then still stay relaxed and calm.
-You can ask for a glass of water, and simultaneously think what you can speak.
+You can ask for a glass of water, and simultaneously think about what you can speak.
 But try your best that you don’t leave the question unanswered.

-6. Answer should be in Systematic order:
+6. The answer should be in Systematic order:

-In case you need to pursue further education along with the job to achieve your long-term goals, then you can discuss about that as well.
-Also, discuss about your short term goals first and then about your long term goals.
-If you really want to impress the interviewer with a modest answer to this question, then it would be wise if you relate your goals to the job position.
+In case you need to pursue further education along with the job to achieve your long-term goals, then you can discuss that as well.
+Also, discuss your short term goals first and then about your long term goals.
+If you want to impress the interviewer with a modest answer to this question, then it would be wise if you relate your goals to the job position.

-Discuss why this job is very much important to you and how you can achieve everything you desire by getting hired to this position.
+Discuss why this job is very much important to you and how you can achieve everything you desire by getting hired for this position.
 State it to the interviewer that this is not the end, but might be a great step towards accomplishing both your long term and short term ambitions.

-7. Commitment towards work:
+7. Commitment to work: